-Special Education Teachers and Support Staff will provide tools and strategies for parents of students with special needs such as fidgets, weighted vests, special seating, visual charts, and timers.
+Special Education and support staff will provide tools and strategies to parents of students with special needs such as fidgets, weighted vests, special seating, visual charts, and timers.

 Access to Devices and Connectivity

 [A description of how the LEA will ensure access to devices and connectivity for all pupils to support distance learning.]